 M1A2 SEPv4: The most modern Abrams tank has started development; the cornerstone technology is the third generation (3GEN) FLIR, which will provide tank crews much greater lethality.
 The 3GEN FLIR will be an upgrade to both sights and will be common with other combat platforms.
 With the upgrade, the Abrams will integrate a color camera, Eye-safe Laser Range Finder and a cross-platform laser pointer to facilitate multidomain battle in to the commander’s sight.
 In addition to a lethality upgrade, the M1A2 SEPv4 will include full-embedded training to maximize crew proficiency of the system.
 This program began early enough to on-board any technology the Army deems critical to the future battlefield to include artificial intelligence, autonomy, APS or advanced sensors.

 BENEFIT TO THE SOLDIER

-The Abrams tank upgrade ensures that the warfighter will continue to possess the lethality, survivability and fightability necessary to defeat advanced threats well into the future.
-The Abrams is the Army’s primary ground combat system.
+Provides the lethality, survivability and fightability necessary to defeat advanced threats well into the future.
+The Abrams tank is the Army’s primary ground combat system.